-“Footprints last, remember?
-Also simple to find your way back.”
+“Footprints last.
+Also helpful for finding your way back.”

-“Right,” Patryk nodded, casting his light on the double sets of footprints.
+“Right, right.”
+Patryk cast his light on the double sets of prints.
 “And how did you find it in the first place?
-It’s pretty well hidden.”
+It’s pretty out of the way.”

 “Accident.
 I was prospecting.”